anthony-tresontani/methodic-python/DomainDrivenDesign.rst

   - Know your core and push out what do not belong to it.
 Any project implies a bunch of different aspect.
 UI, database mapper (ORM), interfaces with external solution.
 Learn to distinguish what is core and what is not and, and, and, push it out.

-This is just a small part of the overall domain design and I will only explain the part which bring a real value in my python projects.
+This is just a small part of the overall domain design and I will only explain the part which brought a real value in my python projects.
+This only include patterns that can be applied to your code but you have to know than some concept as `bounded context`, `context map`, etc. exist and concern not directly the implemenation but also the communication amongst team, project management and so.

 Values / Entity
 ---------------